ibm-cloud-docs/codeengine/troubleshoot-job.md

 1. Use the `ibmcloud ce jobrun list` command to list all defined job runs and check whether a job run with the same name exists.
 If a job run with the same name exists, use the `ibmcloud ce jobrun delete --name JOBRUN_NAME` to delete the old job run.
 The name of the job run must be unique within your project.
 You cannot submit a job run with the same job run name again.
 2. Use the `ibmcloud ce job list` command to list all defined jobs and confirm that you are referencing a defined job.
-3. The image that is defined in your job cannot be overwritten by specifying a different image value when submitting a job run that refers to your job.
+3. The image that is defined in your job cannot be overwritten by specifying a different image value when you submit a job run that refers to your job.
 If you want to use another image for your job run, create a new job that refers to the image that you want to use, or you can submit a job run that does not refer to the job.

 For more about running jobs, see [Running jobs](/docs/codeengine?topic=codeengine-job-deploy).